fishdeity/iRO-Missing_Features_Additions/README.md

 # Installation Steps #

 ### Adding for Non-GPF Types ###
-- **customeffects.lua**
-  1. Do **System/unidentified_shows_item.zip** first.
-  2. Drag this file into the System folder and it should ask to replace the current one, click yes.
-      - Requires to see unidentified items to keep working.
 - **System/monster_size_effect_new.lub**
   1. Go into your Ragnarok folder's **System** folder (e.g. C:\Gravity\Ragnarok Online\System\).
   2. Download and drag & drop mine inside your System folder.
 It will replace the original one.